HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 When the BIOS searches a driver, basically hard disk or (flash memory), it looks at the first sector of it.
 It checks the first bytes that works as boot loader flags.
 If those bytes were valid, it considers the driver bootable and switch to the boot loader, else it considers the drive as unbootable.

-## What are the advantages of GRUB
+## What are the advantages of GRUB?

 It's a free software from the GNU project.
 One of its advantages that it reads its configuration from file-system rather than being embedded with the MBR.
 This allows the configuration file to represented in a human-readable format and to be modified easily by the user in the run time (find the conf file in `/boot/grub/grub.conf`).
+The GRUB also provides a basic command line utility that can be used to fix things if there where kind of errors or mis-configurations.

-___As a quick note___ there is another type of boot loaders like SYSLINUX/ISOLINUX which used for booting from the FAT file-systems (and used to boot from live USBs if you tried it before).
+___As a quick note:___ there is another type of boot loaders like SYSLINUX/ISOLINUX which used for booting from the FAT file-systems (and used to boot from live USBs if you tried it before).

 ## What Linux really is?